Monthly Tech-Tip from Tony Hansen SignUp

 Details

-A white or colored slip applied to clay as a coating.
+A white or colored opaque-firing slip applied to clay as a coating.
 The term "slip" is often used interchangeably with "engobe" but they are not actually the same.
-Generally, potters talk about slips in the context of decorating, often using the term as a verb.
-But in industry application of engobes is a process, generally to simply cover an underlying body to improve its appearance and response to glazes.
-The tile industry uses the largest volumes of engobe by far, these are employed as opaque barriers between less-than-white bodies and the overlying glaze, they are applied by automated pour/dipping methods.
-Engobes are so valuable to the tile industry because they enable the use of locally available (and therefore much less expensive) red and brown burning bodies (the white engobe provides a surface on which glazes can have the same brilliant colors as on porcelain).
-The use of these local clays has another key advantage: red-burning bodies vitrify at much lower temperatures, resulting in energy savings.
-Another area of cost-saving is that glazes need less zircon opacifier (one of the most expensive raw materials used in ceramics).
-However, there is a downside: This process rewets ware so it can add hours or a day to your drying procedure.
-However, the benefits can also accelerate other parts of the process.
+Generally, potters talk about slips in the context of decorating, even using the term as a verb.
+But in industry engobes are employed to cover an underlying body, thus opacity with the thinnest possible layer, is vital.
+The tile industry uses the largest volumes of engobe by far, employing them as barriers between less-than-white bodies and the overlying glaze.
+Even locally available brown or red burning bodies can be made white using engobes.
+The use of these local clays has another key advantage: Red-burning bodies vitrify at much lower temperatures producing a stronger product.
+Another area of cost-saving is that glazes need less zircon opacifier (assuming that no zircon is needed in the engobe).
+However, this adds time to the production procedure (that being said, the benefits can also accelerate other parts of the process).

-In traditional ceramics, engobe application is usually done at the leather hard stage (often followed by various decoration step).
-It is applied to dust-pressed tile as a curtain over a continuously moving production line or as a powder layer during the pressing of the tile itself.
-Potters would not generally have the equipment and expertise to apply engobes to dry ware.
+For tiles, engobes are applied as a curtain over a continuously moving production line or as a powder layer during the pressing of the tile itself.
+Potters would not generally have the equipment and expertise to apply engobes to dry ware (unless being painted on in a very layer).
 While it may appear possible to apply engobes to bisque ware (by adding CMC gum to harden and adhere them and VeeGum to gel the slurry somewhat), this is not advisable.
-The body-engobe-bond will be compromised as the engobe fire-shrinks on a body that has already done so.
+The bond will be compromised as the engobe fire-shrinks on a body that has already done so.
 While thin layers may appear to work, they will likely fail with time because of internal stresses.

 “Engobe” is a more specific term than “slip”.
 Potters use slips for decorative purposes, they are normally made from a clay of contrasting color (with added feldspar, bentonite, etc).
 Potters often 'traffic' slip recipes.
 By that term, we mean that people often just try a bunch of recipes until they find one that appears to work (without considering any technical considerations).
-Industrial engobes, on the other hand, are usually designed for a specific body or body type, technicians creating and maintaining recipes are faced with a balancing act and constant production issues on multiple fronts.
+Industrial engobes, on the other hand, are designed for a specific body or body type, technicians creating and maintaining them are faced with a balancing act and constant production issues.

 Bonding is a key consideration when using engobes.
-The thicker the layer, or the more layers, the more issues there will be (this gives an advantage to bisque-stage application where very thin layers can be achieved).
+The thicker the layer, or the more layers, the more issues there will be.
 The challenge starts at the initial application and drying stage.
 When applied to leather-hard ware the engobe must bond mechanically to the surface during drying and shrink with the body.
 To do this it needs enough clays and binders to hang on but not so much that it shrinks excessively and cracks during drying.
 Strangely, engobes having a plasticity (and stickiness) considerably higher than the body seem to bond best during drying.
 For this reason, it is common to see very high ball clay percentages and additions of as much as 10% bentonite (which slows down drying considerably).
 That being said, as an engobe's thickness increases its ability to impose its own shrinkage also increases, and, as it does so, it will crack to relieve the stress if applied too thickly.
 A note about ball clay: If you don't have the one shown in a recipe just try the ones you do have, most ball clays have very similar properties.

 Engobes need to be thermal expansion compatible with the body also (but only after their fired shrinkages are matched).
 This is so that stresses coming with temperature change during service do not lead to flaking off in use.
 Of course, tableware will experience much more thermal stress than will floor tile, for example.
 When glaze is applied over an engobe, it is important that the thermal expansions complement each other.
 In tile, for example, the thermal expansion of the engobe needs to be between that of the body and the glaze.